janishutz/libreevent/website/src/setup/installation.md

 https://www.digitalocean.com/go/affiliates

 ## Database
-In the database, all the userdata is stored. myevent currently supports two different databases, MySQL and a custom database based on JSON.
+In the database, all the userdata is stored. libreevent currently supports two different databases, MySQL and a custom database based on JSON.
 Which one to choose?

 Generally MySQL, except:
 - If your organisation is small and does only sell a few tickets at a time, the JSON based database works perfectly fine.